tomjoht/documenting-apis/_docs/Introduction to REST APIs/pubapis_learning_to_code.md

 James Neiman and [Andrew Davis](http://www.synergistech.com/) recently gave a presentation titled [Finding the right API Technical Writer](https://www.youtube.com/embed/lmNHBg20ql0) at a API conference in London last October.

-{% if site.target == "pdf" %}See https://www.youtube.com/watch?v=wC5hxY0RItQ for the video.
-Watch the video around the 23 minute mark. {% endif %}

-{% unless site.target == "pdf" %}
-Watch this excerpt at around the 23 minute mark:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/lmNHBg20ql0?start=22m33s&end=24m17s" frameborder="0" allowfullscreen></iframe>
-{% endunless %}
+See [this video recording on YouTube](https://www.youtube.com/embed/lmNHBg20ql0?start=22m33s&end=24m17s) (around the 23 minute mark) for the highlights.

 Clearly, Neiman argues for a higher level of coding proficiency than Wood or Rhea.
 The level of coding knowledge required no doubt depends on the position, environment, and expectations.
 If you're in a situation where the code is over your head, developers may send you chunks of code to add to the documentation.